(Miss)understood: Music videos

-In the video for "Bold & Delicious", Hamasaki is featured with long wavy black hair, and wears a faux fur jacket with a light pink dress.
-She is seen standing on the back of a moving truck driving through areas of New York City, evoking the iconic 1993 Björk music video for her single "Big Time Sensuality".
+In the video for "Bold & Delicious," Hamasaki is featured with long wavy black hair, and wears a faux fur jacket with a light pink dress.
+She is seen standing on the back of a moving truck driving through areas of New York City, evoking the iconic 1993 Björk music video for her single "Big Time Sensuality."
 Some shots feature "behind the scenes" material, showing footage of the truck driving around the city and film crew members.

 The video for "Pride" features several long takes of Hamasaki in a black dress being prepared by assistants and make-up artists, and then walking through an on-location set prepared under a New York City bridge and in the rain.

-The music video for "Ladies Night" features Ayumi wearing a pink and blue mini dress, and her legendary long blue leg muffs as she walks down a hotel hallway, trying to go into some of the rooms, and occasionally singing into a payphone.
+The music video for "Ladies Night" features Hamasaki wearing a pink and blue mini dress, and long blue leg muffs as she walks down a hotel hallway, trying to go into some of the rooms, and occasionally singing into a payphone.
 Scenes of different things happening in the rooms can be seen.
 In one room, a maid is mounted on a man and is whipping him.
 In another room, a woman dressed in a white 18th century dress and white powdered wig is seen walking around her room, which is all white and has a large collection of butterflies.
-In the third room, a strange woman in a bulky black dress with a long braided black wig and face painted all in black (later revealed to be Ayumi herself) is seen dominating and whipping mannequins.
+In the third room, a strange woman in a bulky black dress with a long braided black wig and face painted all in black (later revealed to be Hamasaki herself) is seen dominating and whipping mannequins.
 The hotel room scenes have been compared by many to the 1995 indie film Four Rooms.
-In between the hotel room scenes there are other scenes of Ayumi dressed in a dictator's outfit and addressing an army of bald and pale women in an outdoor arena that resembles the Colosseum.
-The women all appear to have the same face and march along to Ayumi's singing during the song's middle eight.
+In between the hotel room scenes there are other scenes of Hamasaki dressed in a dictator's outfit and addressing an army of bald and pale women in an outdoor arena that resembles the Colosseum.
+The women all appear to have the same face and march along to Hamasaki's singing during the song's middle eight.

-The music video of "Rainy Day" features Ayumi with short-black hair singing in a house looking in and out of the window.
+The music video of "Rainy Day" features Hamasaki with short-black hair singing in a house looking in and out of the window.
 The scene then cuts to her sitting at a bus stop, wearing a white-powered wig.
 A dog appears out of an alleyway.
-The dog and Ayumi stare at each other.
+The dog and Hamasaki stare at each other.
 During the mid-eight, rain has started to fall and the dog is no longer in the scene.
 Images of people passing the bus stop with umbrellas are shown.
-An Hansom cab then arrives and picks up Ayumi.
+An Hansom cab then arrives and picks up Hamasaki.
 She sees the lone dog again and looks back with a regretful face.
-The house scenes featuring shows Ayumi collapsing onto the floor and crying.
+The house scenes featuring shows Hamasaki collapsing onto the floor and crying.